-The fair value of notes receivable is estimated by discounting future cash flows using current interest rates at which similar loans would be made to borrowers with similar credit ratings and remaining maturities.
-At December 31, 2019 and 2018, the fair value of the notes receivable, net, approximated the carrying value due to contractual terms of notes receivable generally being under 24 months.
+The fair value of receivables is estimated by discounting expected future cash flows using current interest rates at which similar loans would be made to borrowers with similar credit ratings and remaining maturities.
+As of December 31, 2020 and December 31, 2019, the fair value of receivables, net, approximated the carrying value due to contractual terms of receivables generally being less than 24 months.